Badass Ravi Kumar: Critical response

 The film received mixed reviews from critics and audiences.
 Bollywood Hungama rated it 3/5 stars and describe it as "thoroughly entertaining" and emphasise the madness and 80s-style narrative.
 Amit Bhatia of ABP News rated this fim 1/5 stars and wrote, "Himesh Reshammiya Starrer Proves Some Films Shouldn’t Exist".
 Titas Chowdhury from News18 gave 4/5 stars to this movie and wrote, "A Mad Joyride That Marks Himesh Reshammiya's Transition To Lord Himesh".

 Box office

 The film collected ₹3.52 crore on its opening day and earned ₹7.77 crore on its first weekend.
-After its first week, the film collected ₹9.32 crore.
+It concluded its run with a gross estimated to be ₹9.66 crore.